Renter and Landlord Resources

 Over the past few years the County of Marin, State of California, and other Cities and Town’s within Marin County have adopted legislation regarding rental housing.
 This page is designed to be a central hub to access information about this legislation and various tools for both renters and landlords.
 Subscribe to this page to receive updates and announcements.

-On Tuesday June 23th, 2020, the Marin County Board of Supervisors approved amendments to Resolution 2020-45, which bars evictions in Marin County due to the public health emergency arising from COVID-19, and is in effect countywide, in every city, town and unincorporated area of Marin.
-Resolution 2020-60 include the extension of the eviction moratorium in Marin County to July 31, 2020 for all residential tenants that are suffering financial impact due to the COVID-19 pandemic.
-The Resolution includes a 90-day repayment period after this time for residential tenants.
-Commercial tenants have a 90-day repayment period that begins after May 31, 2020.
+On July 28th, 2020, the Marin County Board of Supervisors approved Resolution 2020-84, amendment to Resolution 2020-60, which bars evictions in Marin County due to the public health emergency arising from COVID-19, and is in effect countywide, in every city, town and unincorporated area of Marin.
+Resolution 2020-84 extends the eviction moratorium in Marin County to September 30, 2020 for all residential tenants that are suffering financial impact due to the COVID-19 pandemic.
+The Resolution includes a 90-day repayment period after this date for residential tenants.

 Staff Report: English